bpleines/ansible-infoblox/README.md

 1. Create zones and Add a sequence of host records at the next available ip address
 2. Start the DNS service on the gridmaster
 3. Take a configuration snapshot
-4. Provision a gridmaster candidate
+4. Predefine a gridmaster candidate
-5. Provision a gridmember
+5. Predefine a gridmember

 Requirements
 ------------